 Gerry Callahan played sixteen matches in his debut season and tied with Gordon Williams for the best and fairest award, which from this season until the year 2000 was named the Andy Taylor Memorial Trophy.
 Shortly before the end of the 1949 season, Taylor had died suddenly at the age of just 25.
 He had played 26 games, including one in 1949, but he was held in such high regard by the Williamstown community that the Club named its best and fairest after him.
 He had joined the Club as a 17 year-old in 1941 from Williamstown High School, and between RAAF duties during the war recess, he joined up with Carlton.
 Injuries sustained in the war stopped him playing regularly with Williamstown after the resumption, and he put his leg in irons for twelve months in an attempt to regain fitness.
 During 1949 he played some games in the Seconds and appeared ready for senior football, but after being selected against Coburg he was forced off early in the game.
 It was not only the football world that was shocked by his passing but many youth and church organisations lost one of their best workers.

 Johnny Walker bettered his goal scoring of the previous season and kicked a total of 84 to finish third on the VFA list behind Bruce Harper of Sandringham with 104 majors.

 Tom Hernan and Bert Paterson received life membership at the Annual General Meeting, and Harold Hosking was re-elected as president.
-Three former officials passed away during the year, namely vice-president and life member Peter McIntyre, who was also licensee of the Bristol Hotel, Ern Pinchney and Bob Hope.
+Three former officials passed away during the year, namely vice-president and life member Peter McIntyre, who was also licensee of the Bristol Hotel, Ern Pinchney (chairman of selectors in the 1945 premiership season) and ex-committee man Bob Hope.

 1951 Argus newspaper badge